Gogebic Range: Iron boom

-The iron comes from the Huronian Ironwood formation.
-It consists of alternating beds of ferruginous oolitic chert and fine-textured cherty carbonates.
-Iron minerals make up one third of the formation content, the rest being quartz.
 The formation was discovered in 1848 by Dr. A. Randall during the Fourth principal meridian survey near Upson, Wisconsin.
 Ore was first produced in 1883 from the Colby Mine in Michigan.

-The initial boom in the Gogebic Range came between 1884 and 1886.
+The initial boom came between 1884 and 1886 as a direct result of the railroad main lines being constructed through the range.
 The discovery of high-grade Bessemer ore on the Gogebic Range and the potential for its exploitation led to a speculative craze the like of which has had no parallel in Michigan or Wisconsin.
 While it lasted, fortunes were made and lost within a month or even overnight.

 On September 16, 1886, the Chicago Tribune reported:

 Hundreds of people are arriving daily from all parts of the country and millionaires are being made by the dozens ...
 The forests have given way to mining camps and towns, and a most bewildering transformation has taken place.
 In the palmy days of gold mining on the Pacific slope there is no record of anything so wonderful as the Gogebic.